 Always use primer for projects like:

 - New Drywall or Wood Surfaces: New drywall has a reputation for soaking up paint.
 You can try painting three or four coats to create a nice foundation on which you can paint.
 Or, you can choose to use some primer instead.
 Use a high-quality primer, and just one coat should help close the new drywall’s pores and allow you to paint right over it without applying coat after coat.
-Same goes for new wood surfaces as well.
-A good wood primer will seal the porosity, bond better and create a more uniform surface once the finish paint is applied.
+The same goes for new wood surfaces as well.
+A good wood primer will seal the porosity, bond better, and create a more uniform surface once the finished paint is applied.

-- Oil-Based Paints: If you’re trying to paint over an oil-based foundation or some sort of glossy paint, you’ll find that a coat of primer is necessary to achieve best results.
-Use bonding primer, which will cling the oil-based or glossy paint and provide a nice layer on which the new paint can adhere.
+- Oil-Based Paints: If you’re trying to paint over an oil-based foundation or some sort of glossy paint, you’ll find that a coat of primer is necessary to achieve the best results.
+Use a bonding primer, which will cling to the oil-based or glossy paint and provide a nice layer to which the new paint can adhere.